 The sleek body design was a classic case of form following function.
 The attractive bulges over the wheel openings, for instance, actually improved high-speed stability, and the two longitudinal hood bulges and distinctive grillwork on both front wings removed excessive heat from the engine bay while reducing interior noise.
 In addition, lightweight aluminium was used extensively for the bodywork, particularly for the doors, bonnet, boot lid and interior sheet metal.
 While the rest of the car utilised steel panels for the bodywork, the entire car, in ready-to-drive form, including the spare wheel, tool kit and fuel, tipped the scales at just 1,295 kilograms.
 Designed for high-speed, cross-country travel, the 300SL was equipped with a large 130-litre fuel tank.

 From these highly successful sports-racing cars Mercedes-Benz developed the production model that was a pioneer of fuel injection.
 In production form, the Gullwing was built to the highest quality and had a standard of performance - 140mph top speed coupled with exceptional acceleration - that surpassed the offerings of rival manufacturers.
-(The Gullwing was by far the fastest production car of it's day).
+(The Gullwing was by far the fastest production car of its day).
 The result was that over a period stretching from late 1954 to April 1957 the Mercedes-Benz factory built 1400 of these magnificent cars.
 The recent release of the new SLS has sparked renewed interest in the original cars and values, which have been rising steadily, are now beginning to seriously accelerate, furthermore the iconic status of the Gullwing makes them an absolute must for any serious car collection.